RULES OF THE SENATE

 11-5 The rules of the Senate shall be observed in the "Committee of the Whole", so far as they may be applicable, except:

 (a) The ayes and noes shall not be taken unless the original motion made for passage of a given bill has failed in the Committee of the Whole.
 At that time, the ayes and noes shall be taken and entered in the Committee of the Whole Report.
 The result of the roll call vote shall determine the action of the Committee of the Whole.
 If, after a roll call vote, the bill fails to pass Committee of the Whole, the bill is deemed to be indefinitely postponed.
-Except as provided in this subsection, the motion to indefinitely postpone shall not be in order during Committee of the Whole;
+The motion to indefinitely postpone shall not be in order during Committee of the Whole prior to a roll call under this subsection;

 (b) The "previous question" will not be in order;